formerly citizens' greener Evanston

 More About Us

-Climate Action Evanston volunteers collaborate with the City, local businesses, faith communities, residents and others to accelerate climate action throughout Evanston Illinois.
+Climate Action Evanston volunteers and staff collaborate with the city, local businesses, faith communities, other environmental organizations and residents to accelerate climate action to meet our city's CARP (Climate Action and Resilience Plan) goals throughout our inner suburb just north of Chicago.
 Formerly Citizens' Greener Evanston, we started in 2008 and worked with the City on its first climate plan.

 Some Successes